FRC900/2015VisionCode/README.md

   + \-numPos \-\- number of positives the training uses.
 This should be 85ish % of the number of positives you created.
   + \-numNeg \-\- This should be about the same as the number of positives.
 The higher this is the longer each stage will take.
   + \-precalcValBufSize and \- precalcIdxBufSize \-\- These change the amount of memory used by the classifier.
 This is very important because the classifier training is memory bound.
 These should both be about 1/3 of your memory size in megabytes.
+  There is also another parameter in the script in the line that says createtrainsamples.pl.
+It's the last argument that by default is 12000.
+This should be about 30* number of positives.

 7. Run run_training.pl.
 This will open a command window and show you information about how the classifier is doing.
 Example output: